thanoskaravangelis/cs50-project0/README.md

 # Google Search Clone
 This is a repository containing work for the first project of Harvard's Online course 'CS50's Web Programming with Python and JavaScript'.

+#### Deployment
+You can find my implementation at: https://thanoskaravangelis.github.io/google-search-clone/

+#### Presentation
+You can find a short presentation of this project on [this Youtube link](https://www.youtube.com/watch?v=7beTHQwn5Vw).

 # Features
 This project's aim is to create a clone for:
 * Google Search Clone